-(Mandatory for Substantial Rehab and Moderate Rehab: SF detached and attached homes; MF buildings with four DUs or fewer; MF buildings with three stories or fewer; MF buildings with up to five stories, where each DU has its own heating, cooling, and hot water system)
+(Mandatory for Substantial Rehab, Moderate Rehab, and Historic Adaptive Reuse projects: SF detached and attached homes; MF buildings with four DUs or fewer; MF buildings with three stories or fewer; MF buildings with up to five stories, where each DU has its own heating, cooling, and hot water system)

-MODIFY: REQUIREMENTS to add the following text:
+MODIFY: REQUIREMENTS (Mandatory) to add the following text:

 - 1. Substantial and Gut Rehab: No Overlay.
 Projects must meet the requirements of the Criteria as written. - 2.
-Moderate Rehab projects must meet the requirements of the Performance Pathway or the Prescriptive Pathway as follows:

-a) Performance Pathway for three stories or fewer:
+Moderate Rehab and Historic Adaptive Reuse: projects must meet the requirements of the Performance Pathway or the Prescriptive Pathway as follows: - a) Performance Pathway for three stories or fewer: - i.

-- i.
 No overlay.
 Demonstrate HERS Index of 85. - ii.
 Or, achieve a Home Energy Rating System (HERS) Index of 100 or less with pre-1980s exception noted in overlay.